 1) How do I unsubscribe from your email list?

-At the top of each Zero Aggression newsletter, in the section we call the header, you’ll find the address to which we delivered the newsletter.
-At the bottom, in the section we call the footer, you’ll also find a link that you can click to unsubscribe.
+At the bottom of each Zero Aggression newsletter, in the section we call the footer, you’ll find a link that you can click to unsubscribe.
+We encourage you to let us know why you’ve made this decision.
+But please…

 First, confirm in the header that the message was intended for you.
 Sometimes, friends forward the message, and you wouldn’t want to unsubscribe your friend.
 Simply let them know you don’t find this information of value.

-If this feature is not working like you expected, we want to help — even if that means you’ll be leaving us.
+If this feature is not working as you expected, we want to help — even if that means you’ll be leaving us.
 Send a message with a request to unsubscribe to firstname.lastname@example.org.

 Zero Aggression Philosophy and Strategy FAQ